chrisdail/talk-good-code/slides.md

 - Keep line length short (<120 characters)
 - Maximum of 2 levels of indenting in a function in most cases
 - Use whitespace to separate 'paragraphs' of code
-- Variables declared close to usage as possible, instance variables at the top of the class
+- Variables declared close to usage as possible
+- Instance variables at the top of the class

 ---